atom/node-keytar/README.md

-# keytar - Native Password Node Module
+# keytar - Node module to manage system keychain

-A native Node module to get, add, replace, and delete passwords.
-On OS X the passwords are managed by the Keychain, and on Windows they are managed by the Credential Vault.
+A native Node module to get, add, replace, and delete passwords in system's keychain.
+On OS X the passwords are managed by the Keychain, on Linux they are managed by Gnome Keyring and on Windows they are managed by Credential Vault.

 ## Installing